 Importing Game Center Metadata

 You can configure many Game Center components and deliver the metadata in an App Store package using Transporter.
 See App Metadata Specification and Transporter Quick Start Guide.
-These documents are available to iTunes Connect users at the bottom of the Manage Your Apps page under “Deliver Your Apps.”
+These documents are available to iTunes Connect users in the Resources and Help section.

 How to Use This Document